Generalized Runcorn's theorem and crustal magnetism: Introduction

 Keith S.~Runcorn \cite{Runcorn75a,Runcorn75b,Runcorn77} has proposed an explanation of the seemingly inconsistent lunar magnetism\footnote[2]{An overview of theories for the origin of lunar magnetism proposed during 1970s is given in \cite{DD79}.}, based on the following simple, lucid observation.
-If a spherical shell bears a permanent magnetization proportional to a magnetic field, sourced by currents contained within the inner sphere, than the resulting magnetic field out of the outer sphere, in the absence of the source currents, is exactly zero.
-Relying on data obtained from several seismometers, placed on lunar surface during Apollo missions \cite{Wieczorek09} we know that Moon is a differentiated body, with crust, mantle and core.
-Runcorn's scenario suggests that Moon once had active dynamo in its core, whose magnetic field has magnetized lunar crust; as the lunar dynamo is no longer active, external magnetic field of the remanent crustal magnetization is zero.
+If a spherical shell bears a permanent magnetization proportional to a magnetic field, sourced by currents contained within the inner sphere, then the resulting magnetic field out of the outer sphere, in the absence of the source currents, is exactly zero.
+Based on data from several seismometers, placed on lunar surface during Apollo missions \cite{Wieczorek09}, we know that the Moon is a differentiated body, with crust, mantle and core.
+Runcorn's scenario suggests that the Moon once had active dynamo in its core, whose magnetic field has magnetized lunar crust; as the lunar dynamo is no longer active, external magnetic field of the remanent crustal magnetization is zero.
 Unfortunately, as was discussed already by Runcorn himself \cite{Runcorn75b,Runcorn77}, this model offers only a partial solution of the puzzle.
-First of all, Moon is not ideally spherical, albeit one does not expect dramatic change of the conclusion as the Moon's deviation from spherical symmetry is of the order of $10^{-3}$ \cite{Runcorn77}.
-Secondly, although Runcorn allows radially dependent proportionality between magnetization and core's magnetic field, it does not take into account that outer layers will additionally magnetize inner layers (consequence of which was investigated by Srnka \cite{Srnka76,Srnka76p}).
-Overall, these amendments will results with some limited global external magnetic field.
+First of all, the Moon is not ideally spherical, albeit one does not expect dramatic change of the conclusion as the Moon's deviation from spherical symmetry is of the order of $10^{-3}$ \cite{Runcorn77}.
+Secondly, although Runcorn allows for a radially dependent proportionality between magnetization and core's magnetic field, it does not take into account that outer layers will additionally magnetize inner layers (consequence of which was investigated by Srnka \cite{Srnka76,Srnka76p}).
+Overall, these amendments result in a limited global external magnetic field.
 However, further intricacies of the problem proliferate with localised magnetic fields, usually referred to as ``magnetic anomalies'', reaching the order of hundreds of nT.
-These were originally observed in \emph{Apollo} missions, with orbital and \emph{in situ} measurements, and more recently mapped in detail by \emph{Lunar Prospector} mission \cite{LP08} (for a discussion about the possible relation between lunar magnetic anomalies and impact processes cf.~\cite{WWS12,OWSMT20,Wetal23,YW24}).
-Finally, although the consensus in the community seems to be that Moon once had long-lived dynamo \cite{WT14,OWSMT20,TE22,Wetal23} this conclusion was put under question with more recent reassessment of the lunar samples \cite{Tarduno21}.
-Nevertheless, it is essential to stress that even if the Runcorn's basic argument is insufficient to explain \emph{lunar} magnetic field, it still remains a valuable idea which might be applied to some other astrophysical bodies, as was previously shown in the case of the Hermean \cite{Stephenson76b} and Martian \cite{LS97} magnetic fields.
+These were originally observed in \emph{Apollo} missions, through orbital and \emph{in situ} measurements, and more recently mapped in detail by \emph{Lunar Prospector} mission \cite{LP08} (for a discussion about the possible relation between lunar magnetic anomalies and impact processes cf.~\cite{WWS12,OWSMT20,Wetal23,YW24}).
+Finally, although the consensus in the community seems to be that the Moon once had long-lived dynamo \cite{WT14,OWSMT20,TE22,Wetal23}, this conclusion was put under question with more recent reassessment of the lunar samples \cite{Tarduno21}.
+Nevertheless, it is essential to stress that even if the Runcorn's basic argument is insufficient to explain \emph{lunar} magnetic field, it still remains a valuable idea which might be applied to some other astrophysical bodies, as was previously shown in the case of the Hermean\footnote{Modern consensus, based on all available data (cf.~\cite{MercuryBook} and references therein), is that a core dynamo is favoured over remanent crustal magnetization as the main candidate source of the Mercury's magnetic field.} \cite{Stephenson76b} and Martian \cite{LS97} magnetic fields.